How to Store Stick Electrodes: With Tips for Home Welders

 |Stainless steel EXXX-15||225°-260°F (105° to 125°C)|

-How can you store electrodes that aren’t moisture-sensitive?
+How can you store rods that aren’t moisture-sensitive?

-When storing welding electrodes that don’t have low-hydrogen flux, things are much easier.
+When storing welding rods that don’t have low-hydrogen flux, things are much simpler.

-If you store cellulosic rods in high temperatures, their flux will deteriorate, precisely the opposite of low hydrogen rods.
+If you store cellulosic rods in high temperatures, they will dry up.
+As a result, their flux will deteriorate, precisely the opposite of low hydrogen rods.

 After opening the package, keep the rods in sealed plastic tubes.
-They will protect the rods enough from physical damage and losing or absorbing moisture.
+They will protect the rods enough from physical damage and keep their moisture content.